Documentation style guide¶

 Shell Commands in documentation.¶

-Authors should also not put any comments within the examples themselves, whereas any comments should go outside of the code block in regular paragraphs.
-Where possible each command should be its own comment block.
+Authors should not put any comments within code examples, any comments should go outside of the code block in regular paragraphs.
+Where possible each command should be its own block.
 When it is crucial for the user to understand the directory in which to run the command, include a separate code block before hand with a

 Write portable shell commands